stormpath/stormpath-nginx/README.md

 ## Using the OAuth token endpoint

-The OAuth 2.0 token endpoint supports the password and refresh grant types.
+The OAuth token endpoint supports the password, refresh, and client credentials grant types.
 More information can be found in the [OAuth spec](https://tools.ietf.org/html/rfc6749), but here's a general overview:

 ### Password Grant Type